weaversa/cryptol-course/labs/Language/Basics.md

 ```cryptol
 private thisIsPrivate = 10
 ```

-Any other modules that import this one will not have access to `thisIsPrivate`, which is private.

 Cryptol's module system also supports _parameters_, as presented in [**Parameterized Modules](labs/SimonSpeck/SimonSpeck.md), a later lab.